wp-plugins/opensearchserver-search/readme.txt

-=== OpenSearchServer ===
+=== OpenSearchServer Search ===
 Contributors: ekeller,naveenann
-Tags: search,search engine,opensearchserver
-Requires at least: 3.0.1
+Tags: search,search engine,opensearchserver, full-text, phonetic, filter, facet, indexation, auto-completion Requires at least: 3.0.1
 Tested up to: 3.4.2
-Stable tag: 1.0.8
+Stable tag: 1.1.0
 License: GPLv2 or later

-WordPress OpenSearchServer Search Plugin allows to use OpenSearchServer to enable full text search on WordPress-based websites.
+WordPress OpenSearchServer Search Plugin allows to use OpenSearchServer to enable full-text search on WordPress-based websites.

 == Description ==

-WordPress OpenSearchServer Search Plugin allows to use OpenSearchServer to enable full text search on WordPress-based websites.
+WordPress OpenSearchServer Search Plugin allows to use OpenSearchServer to enable full-text search on WordPress-based websites.
+Including spellcheck, facet, filter, phonetic search, autocompletion.
 This plugin replaces WordPress's built-in search functionality.

 Key Features

+ * Full-text search with phonetic support,
  * Filter search results by Facet Field,
+ * Automatic suggestion with autocompletion,
+ * Spellcheking with automatic substitution,
  * Automatically index an post when you publish an post,
  * Search through posts and pages,
  * Easy to set up with just filling a form.